 }In the above scratch_block we are ignoring any changes to the in block, and we cannot ignore a specific property on that block as the block is actually represented as a set which does not have an index or referenceable value.
 The values provided here must be static, you cannot pass in a variable or a splat.
 The only exception is the use of the special all keyword in place of a list which will then ignore all attributes on the resource.

-ignore_changes becomes dangerous when you start ignoring entire resources as then changes you make to the code won't alter the resource this means you're only managing two stages of the resource Apply and Destroy all alteration would then have to be managed by an external system.
+ignore_changes gets dangerous when you start ignoring entire resources, because then changes you make to the code won't touch the resource.
+That means you're only managing two stages of the resource, Apply and Destroy, and every other change has to be handled by an external system.

-Many organisations use tags for managing or attributing cost with cloud resources so ignoring changes to particular tags or the tags property can be very valuable as it allows an external system to manage the tags on resources for you without Terraform overwriting the changes.
-When using ignore_changes my advice is to be as specific about the property you're wanting to ignore as you possibly can be!
+Lots of organisations use tags to manage or attribute cost on cloud resources, so ignoring changes to particular tags or the tags property can be really valuable.
+It lets an external system manage the tags for you without Terraform overwriting the changes.
+When you use ignore_changes, my advice is to be as specific as you possibly can about the property you want to ignore.

-replace_triggered_by is a very new addition to the language, only coming out with Terraform v1.2, it is also a very powerful argument.
-This will replace a particular resource based on another resource.
-Below is an example:
+replace_triggered_by is a very new addition to the language, only arriving with Terraform v1.2, and it's a powerful argument.
+It replaces a particular resource based on another resource.
+Here's an example:

 resource "scratch_bool" "this" {